 Simply put, Vienna and Budapest are two of the most beautiful cities in Europe.
-Bursting with ornate architecture, underground nightlife, extraordinary history and more than their fair share of chocolate treats and coffee, each place deserves an in-depth visit on its own, but the journey from Vienna to Budapest by train is a way of making the most of both cities.
+They’re bursting with ornate architecture, underground nightlife, extraordinary history and more than their fair share of chocolate treats and coffee.
+Each place deserves an in-depth visit on its own, but the journey from Vienna to Budapest by train is a way of making the most of both cities.

-The easiest, and most comfortable way is to travel direct on the RailJet service between Vienna and Budapest.
+The easiest and most comfortable way is to travel on the direct RailJet service between Vienna and Budapest.
 The journey takes just over three hours and runs several times a day.
-Reservations are optional and the service has three classes: economy, 1st and business.
-1st and business class include a welcome drink served at your seat with a payable table service for meals and other snacks.
+Reservations are optional and the service has three classes: economy, business and 1st.
+Business and 1st class include a welcome drink served at your seat.
+There’s also a payable table service for meals and other snacks.
 Economy passengers have access to the restaurant car.
 Power sockets are fitted to all seats and Wi-Fi is sometimes available too.

 RailJet leaves from Wien Westbahnhof station in Vienna and arrives at Budapest-Keleti in Hungary.
 Seats are comfy, clean and just generally a pleasure to travel on!